 As we said the Canyon needs little introduction, but here is a brief one anyway, along with a few factoids!

 One of the Problems of visiting the canyon is its sheer size. we all know it’s BIG but most people do not appreciate just how big.
 Even as the Crow flies the West and South rim are over 100 miles apart!
-The Canyon stretches for over 277 miles in length (further if you take into account the unofficial canyon portions) at it’s widest it’s over 18 miles in width, enough to have its own weather, and over a mile in-depth, That is enough for over 4 Empire State Buildings!
+The Canyon stretches for over 277 miles in length (further if you take into account the unofficial canyon portions) at its widest it’s over 18 miles in width, enough to have its own weather, and over a mile in-depth, Which is enough for over 4 Empire State Buildings!

 Something on that scale really is hard to conceive and really that is why you NEED to experience it, the scale really is mindblowing.

 This size also makes visiting the canyon tricky.
-To see it all you need to drive around the Canyon and for that, you would need to cover over 800 miles and it would take over 14 hours continuous driving, not something we recommend, instead, we advise for such a trip to take 3-4 days at least if you actually want to see anything, and even then you are not really scratching the surface, more of a Highlights reel!
+To see it all you need to drive around the Canyon and for that, you would need to cover over 800 miles and it would take over 14 hours of continuous driving, not something we recommend, instead, we advise for such a trip to take 3-4 days at least if you actually want to see anything, and even then you are not really scratching the surface, more of a Highlights reel!

 West Rim Vs South Rim

-There are two areas of this gigantic Natural wonder you can Visit from Las Vegas.
+There are two areas of this gigantic Natural wonder you can visit from Las Vegas.
 The West Rim or the South Rim.
 The West Rim is also known as Grand Canyon West and the South Rim as Grand Canyon National Park.
 These two areas are very different and also hundreds of miles apart.
 Knowing the difference and deciding which area to visit is one of the most important parts of planning your visit to the Grand Canyon from Las Vegas.

 There is little doubt the West Rim of the Grand Canyon is by far the inferior location to visit.
 Sure it has more tourist amenities and activities but the scale of the canyon is nothing compared to the South Rim